berangerthomas/StellaScript/README.md

     ```
     HUGGING_FACE_TOKEN="hf_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     ```
-    You must also accept the user agreements for `pyannote/speaker-diarization-3.1` and `pyannote/segmentation-3.0` on the Hugging Face Hub.
+    You must also accept the user agreements for `pyannote/speaker-diarization-3.1` on the Hugging Face Hub.

 ## Command-line reference